casinocathedral/MSAVA/README.md

 # MSAVA
-A .NET-based modular backend system designed to manage secure or public access to static assets such as documents or files.
+A .NET-based modular backend system designed to manage secure or public access to static assets such as documents or image files.

 # Key features
 * Swagger/OpenAPI Support: View all available endpoints, parameters, and expected responses directly from your browser.